MESAHub/mesa-website/09-best-practices.markdown

 publication.
 The service is also backed by the CERN data infrastructure, ensuring the safety of data and its long-term availability.
 As Zenodo allows uploads of up to 50GB, this gives the possibility to not only share the input files, but also your simulation data products.
+Beware that once an entry is published in Zenodo it cannot be removed, but new versions can be included if amendments are needed.
+While setting up an upload in Zenodo, or testing the service, you can make use of the ["sandbox"](https://sandbox.zenodo.org/) first.
+The "sandbox" allows you to see how a final entry would look before submitting the real thing to the main service.

 We have a created a [Zenodo
 community](https://zenodo.org/communities/mesa/) with which you can